miakepia/portfolio/pages/taxonomy.md

 <div class="intro">
    <h1>Improving user journeys on GOV.UK</h1>

   In 2018, a user couldn't move easily from one part of GOV.UK to another.
-The website was made up of three separate and siloed areas, with no reliable way of navigating across them.
+The website was made up of three separate and siloed areas, with no <i>reliable</i> way of navigating across them.

   Users couldn’t find what they needed or complete tasks, and publishers couldn’t easily link content together.
 </div>